MicrosoftDocs/azure-docs/articles/search/vector-search-index-size.md

 + Vector quotas are based on memory constraints.
 All searchable vector indexes must be loaded into memory.
 At the same time, there must also be sufficient memory for other runtime operations.
 Vector quotas exist to ensure that the overall system remains stable and balanced for all workloads.

-+ Vector indexes are also subject to disk quota, in the sense that all indexes, vector and nonvector, are subject disk quota.
++ Vector indexes are also subject to disk quota, in the sense that all indexes are subject disk quota.
 There's no separate disk quota for vector indexes.

 + Vector quotas are enforced on the search service as a whole, per partition, meaning that if you add partitions, vector quota goes up.
 Per-partition vector quotas are higher on newer services: